Accredited Professionals Scheme

 Practitioners who are already accredited with an industry body can request that their industry body submit an application for accreditation under the Accredited Professionals Scheme on their behalf, but only if that industry body has a prior agreement with the Chief Executive of DPTI.

-Consultation on the discussion paper took place between February-April 2018.
-A summary of the feedback we received is available in the What We Have Heard Report - Accredited Professionals Scheme Discussion Paper (PDF, 749 KB).
+Consultation on the discussion paper took place between February to April 2018.
+It proposed the operational framework for the Scheme.
+A summary of the feedback we received on the paper is available in the What We Have Heard Report - Accredited Professionals Scheme Discussion Paper (PDF, 749 KB).
 The Scheme has since evolved to address the feedback received and to support other elements of the planning reform program.

 Two workshops were held with key stakeholders to refine and strengthen the Scheme.
 The first workshop took place on 14 March 2018 and addressed the themes of the Accredited Professionals Scheme Discussion Paper.
 The second workshop was held on 11 April 2018 and explored the Continuing Professional Development requirements for the Scheme.
 These workshops were recorded and can be viewed below.